JohnSundell/Files/README.md

 ## Usage

-Files can be easily used in either a Swift script, command line tool or in an app for iOS, macOS or tvOS.
+Files can be easily used in either a Swift script, command line tool or in an app for iOS, macOS, tvOS or Linux.

 ### In a script